 With this platform, you can’t buy individual stocks or products from other providers.
 So that is one major disadvantage.

-Overall though, this platform has a lot going for it.
-If you’re a beginner looking to set up a simple, low-cost investment strategy, it could be ideal.
+Overall, though, Vanguard has a lot going for it.
+If you’re a beginner looking to set up a simple, low-cost investment strategy to set and forget, it could be ideal.